exfury/furya/x/mint/spec/01_concepts.md

 The minting mechanism was designed to:

-- allow for a inflation rate determined by Juno Tokenemics
+- allow for a inflation rate determined by Furya Tokenemics

 It can be broken down in the following way: